 Capacity Building in the field of Higher Education

-Capacity-Building Projects (more details in 2 page flyer) are transnational cooperation projects based on multilateral partnerships primarily between higher education institutions (HEIs) from Programme and more than 150 eligible Partner Countries.
+Capacity-Building Projects are transnational cooperation projects based on multilateral partnerships primarily between higher education institutions (HEIs) from Programme and more than 150 eligible Partner Countries.
 The 33 Programme Countries contributing financially to ERASMUS+ are the EU Member States + Iceland, Liechtenstein, Norway, Turkey and the former Yugoslav Republic of Macedonia.

 Capacity-Building Projects are aimed at using HEIs as a vector to deliver the knowledge requirements for economic development through job creation, better governance, increased entrepreneurship and mobility, and a stronger civil society.
 Enhancing management, governance and innovation capacities, and the internationalisation of HEIs as well as modernising education systems is one of the expected impacts of the action together with regional and cross regional cooperation.